rpeeters85/LLM-Match/README.md

-**!Code for our new paper "Entity Matching using Large Language Models" will be added to this repository by 20th of October!**

 This repository contains code and extensive prompt examples to reproduce and extend the experiments in our paper **"Entity Matching using Large Language Models"**.
-A preprint of the paper is available on [arxiv](https://arxiv.org/abs/2305.03423).

 * **Requirements**